Wednesday, October 31, 2018

 LM/LB: Willi Neuberger

 Willi Neuberger played from 1966 until 1983 in the Bundesliga for Borussia Dortmund, Werder Bremen, Wuppertaler SV and Eintracht Frankfurt.
-With Eintracht he won the DFB-Pokal in 1975 and 1981 and UEFA Cup in 1980.
+With Eintracht he won the DFB-Pokal in 1975 and 1981, and UEFA Cup in 1980.
 With his 520 Bundesliga appearances he was the record player for a long time.
 Currently, he is eighth on the all time appearance list of the Bundesliga.
-He was capped twice.
+He was capped twice for West Germany in 1968.
+He was named Bundesliga Team of the Year twice in the 1970's.

 Willi Neuberger

 Marcel Schmelzer started his professional career with Borussia Dortmund, making his first appearance on 9 August 2008.
-At the time of writing, this is his only club and he is also their captain since 2016.
+He played for them between 2008 and 2022.
+He was a one club man.
+He won two Bundesliga title and three German Cups.
+In the 2010-2011 season, he was named on the Bundesliga Team of the Season.
 From 2010 to 2014, he was capped 18 times by Germany.
 He was a member of Germany's European Championship team in 2012.

 DM: Dieter Kurrat

-Kurt spent 9 seasons with Borussia Dortmund.
+Dieter Kurt spent 9 seasons with Borussia Dortmund.
 Nicknamed "Hoppy", he became a club legend, winning the German Championship, the DFB Cup, in 1965 and the European Cup Winner's Cup in 1966.
 He played over 600 matches for the club.
 In 1974, he served briefly as a player-coach for the club on interim basis before joining SV Holzwickede.
+He retired in 1976.
+He played for West Germany at the youth level.

 DM/SW: Matthias Sammer